Meet the guys behind Viceland’s first original television show

 To understand just how much of a game changer nirvanna the band the show is, it’s best to start with describing what it isn’t.
 It is not a sloppily spelled Kurt Cobain cover group.
 Nor is it an ode to Buddhist enlightenment.
 It’s not about a band or even a show, in the traditional sense.
-Instead, nirvanna the band the show is a new television series courtesy of Viceland – a wild, subversive, mostly unclassifiable work of new-media pastiche that might save its floundering network, cement the bona fides of its polarizing co-creator and, just maybe, revolutionize the Canadian television landscape.
+Instead, nirvanna the band the show is a new television series courtesy of Viceland – a wild, subversive, mostly unclassifiable work of new-media pastiche that might save its upstart network, cement the bona fides of its polarizing co-creator and, just maybe, revolutionize the Canadian television landscape.

 So, besides that spew of hyperbole, what the hell is nirvanna the band the show?
 The easiest summary: A half-hour comedy that follows two hapless idiots who allegedly play in a group called nirvanna the band (we never see them actually perform) and whose sole mission in life is to play The Rivoli, a real-world Toronto institution of middling repute.
 To accomplish this goal, Matt (Matt Johnson) and Jay (Jay McCarrol) concoct every wild scheme imaginable, all of which end with the pair enduring some form of seismic failure and public embarrassment.